ParsaJR/MDCompiler/README.md

 What the Module Does:
 - Scans a directory of Markdown files.
 - Parses them into structured JSON.
-- Outputs a single compiled file (with optional metadata)
+- Outputs a single compiled json(with optional frontmatter)

 # Usage
 ```